Hit the Beach at These 10 Charming Surf Towns in the Northeast U.S.

 Owing to its northern location, you might assume that surfing in the Northeast U.S. requires a full-body wetsuit and high tolerance for ice-cold water, but that’s not always the case.
 If you time your trip right and select your surfing spot well, you don’t always have to bundle up to ride the wave.
-That said, we do recommend bringing all of your surfing gear on every trip so you’re prepared for whatever weather conditions you encounter.
+That said, we do recommend bringing all of your surfing gear on every trip, so you’re prepared for whatever weather conditions you encounter.

 Top Attractions in Hampton Beach

-As you can imagine, the coastal areas of Hampton Beach become the hot tourist spots during the summer season, but this idyllic town has a lot more to offer than just surfing.
+As you can imagine, the coastal areas of Hampton Beach become the tourist hot spots during the summer season, but this idyllic town has a lot more to offer than just surfing.
 So while it’s true that Hampton Beach is a surfer’s paradise, it’s also home to a variety of great activities that every type of beachgoer can enjoy, as well as oceanfront rentals if you want to splurge.

 Best Things to Do in Montauk

-You’ll likely find yourself hungry after camping or hiking, and looking for something to satiate your appetite.
-Luckily, Montauk has plenty of restaurants and bars that can do that, like Seaside House Bar and The Montauket.
+You’ll likely find yourself hungry after a full day of surfing and looking for something to satiate your appetite.
+Luckily, Montauk has plenty of restaurants and bars that can do just that, like Seaside House Bar and the Montauket.
 Delicious fresh-caught seafood and imported beer can be purchased at almost any local venue in this coastal town, so you won’t go hungry for long.

 Located on the southern coast of Rhode Island, Narragansett (pronounced neh-ruh-gan-suht) is a picturesque seaside town with a thriving surf community.
 The Narragansett Town Beach is a popular spot for surfers, known for its long sandy shoreline and excellent waves.
 Narragansett’s water temperature ranges from 35 degrees in the winter to 75 degrees in the summer.
 The 40-degree difference is a game-changer as it provides you with excellent, rideable waves and enormous swells.
-For this reason, this area in Rhode Island is one of the best surf towns in the Northeast.
+For this reason, this area is considered one of the best surf towns in the Northeast.

-Many people prefer to take long summer vacations in Narragansett Bay because of the ideal weather conditions and the town’s many attractions, like the Adventure and Family Fun Park and Point Judith Lighthouse, and Narragansett rentals on the beach are a perfect way to spend the time.
+Many people prefer to take long summer vacations in Narragansett Bay because of the ideal weather conditions and the town’s many attractions, like the Adventureland Family Fun Park and Point Judith Lighthouse, and Narragansett rentals on the beach are a perfect way to spend the time.
 You’ll also find modern casinos, cinemas, and restaurants along the streets of this friendly little coastal town.

 Best Things to Do in Newport